-HD Toolkit meta-analysis suggests that Trails B performance declines longitudinally in both Premanifest HD Near Onset and Early HD (Figure 10).
+HD Toolkit meta-analysis suggests that Trails B performance declines longitudinally in both Premanifest HD Near Onset and Early HD (Figure 11 Cognitive Cross-sectional Effect Sizes (and Sample Sizes) from HD Toolkit.
 In Premanifest HD, Trails B also provides unique ability to predict probability of onset within 5 years (Langbehn, et al., 2004) beyond that of the other tasks in the proposed core cognitive battery.
-Trails A, on the other hand, is not longitudinally sensitive in Premanifest HD Near Onset but begins to become sensitive in Early HD (Figure 10).
+Trails A, on the other hand, is not longitudinally sensitive in Premanifest HD Near Onset but begins to become sensitive in Early HD (Figure 11Figure).
 Neither test reveals significant longitudinal change in Premanifest HD samples that include individuals far from estimated onset (>12 years.)
 Trails A is included in the core battery for two reasons.
 First, there is no data on the sensitivity of Trails B in the absence of prior administration of Trails A. Second, Trails A provides a psychomotor control for the Trails B task: If Trails B is sensitive but Trails A is not, this suggests the more executive aspects of the Trails B task are what is changing with disease progression.